 Pre-checking before human review

-AI can flag brand guideline violations, missing disclaimers, or compliance issues before a human ever sees the content.
-That means fewer revision cycles for obvious fixes.
+AI flags brand guideline violations, missing disclaimers, or compliance issues before a human ever sees the content.
+Fewer revision cycles for obvious fixes.

 Deadline tracking and escalation